chrisarcand/dug/README.md

 [![Code Climate](https://codeclimate.com/github/chrisarcand/dug/badges/gpa.svg)](https://codeclimate.com/github/chrisarcand/dug)
 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat)](http://chrisarcand.mit-license.org)

+**Note: Dug is not currently under active development**
+In January 2017 I stopped maintaining Dug and decided to use and contribute to [Octobox](https://github.com/octobox/octobox), an open source web application that organizes your notifications using the Github Notifications API directly.
+You can give it a try for yourself at [octobox.io](https://octobox.io/)

+---

 Created out of frustration. _"[D]amn yo[u], [G]mail!"_

 **Dug is a simple, configurable gem to organize your GitHub notification emails